Food and Alcohol

 Asthma increases the risk of having a reaction to alcohol.
 Alcohol is a common trigger for people with aspirin-induced asthma.
 One study showed that more than 4 out of 5 people with aspirin-induced asthma report symptoms after drinking alcohol.
 Symptoms usually start within an hour of beginning to drink.9

 Tell your doctor if you drink any alcohol.
 Certain asthma drugs are not safe if you drink alcohol.
 Your doctor can also suggest ways to manage your asthma safely.
-These may include nonalcoholic alternatives or low-sulfite wine.10
+These may include alcohol-free alternatives or low-sulfite wine.10

 How does caffeine affect asthma outcomes?